lucky-119/Promptologist/README.md

 ## Model Architecture

-We tried a few models and picked the N-Gram model with Multi-Head Attention as our best architecture.
+We tried a few models and picked the N-Gram model with Multi-Head Attention with Convolutional Layers as our best architecture
-###to update###

 ## Hardware